-- 1. Estimate of sea otter abundance and population trends over time in WPWS overall, and in oiled and unoiled study areas within WPWS. - 2.
-Monitor progress of sea otter population recovery via tracking of survival rates in oiled areas.
+- 1. Estimate of sea otter abundance and population trends over time in WPWS overall, and in oiled and unoiled study areas within WPWS (suspended in 2001). - 2.
+Monitor progress of sea otter population recovery via tracking of survival rates in oiled areas. - 3.
+Monitor CYP1A induction in sea otters in oiled and unoiled areas, as an additional measure of population recovery.